TTgeoheath/BMA.geocontext/README.md

 ```

 ## Load the test data

-We provided two datasets to test our functions.
-The data "test_lacunarity" is used to test the function lac.limit for detecting the precise upper limit
+We provided two artificial test datasets.
+The data "test_lacunarity" represents gridded exposure surfaces and is used to test the function lac.limit() for
-of lacunarity curve.
-The data "test_survival" is used to test the model.pp (return the coefficients and posterial coefficient of each model) and
+detecting the precise upper limit of the lacunarity curve.
+The data “test_survival” is used to test the model.pp() and returns the coefficients and
-model.overall ( the averaged results for all models)
+posterior coefficient of each model.
+The function model.overall() provides the averaged results across  the models.

+The variables in "test_survival" are as follows: 1) Survival_time: the death,survival, cencoring time in years of the participants.
+2) Status: the
+participates expericed death (1) or not (0) during the period.
+3)The age of participates at the baseline.
+4) Income: the yearly household income (Euro in
+k).
+5) Gender: the gender of participants at the basedline (male=1, felmale=2).
+6) Origin: the origin of perticipants (Dutch=1, non-Dutch=0).
+7)Urbanization: the urbanization levels of the municipality where the participants live in.
+8) bufDN100...900: The NDVI was delineated by buffer sizes
+from 100 to 900 meters.
+9)

 ```r
 # Usage